jon-hall/get-me/README.md

 Need to bring a new library into a file?

-No need to scroll back to the top, drop in another require and all that jazz - **just start using it**, it's a simple as typing `$.myNewLibrary.doStuff()`!
+No need to scroll back to the top, drop in another require and all of that - **just start using it**, it's a simple as typing `$.myNewLibrary.doStuff()`!
 You can install it later, and if you forget, *get-me* will tell you about it when it can't find what you were looking for!

 ---
 See the examples folder for a more replete example of all the API features.
 ## Mocking in tests
-You can also now use get-me for providing stubs/mocks in tests by means of global aliases
+You can also use get-me for providing stubs/mocks in tests by means of global aliases
 ```js
 // app.js
 var $ = require('get-me')(require);